jdittrich/userNeedResearchBook/text/03_dataGathering.md

 ## Wrapping up a research session

 Research sessions often take place in scheduled time slots.
 This means you can plan ahead and start to wrap up when you have about 20 minutes left, giving you enough time to tie up loose ends, summarize your understanding and then formally close the session.

 Ending the session is like starting the session, but in reverse order.
 Starting meant moving from the predictable to new experiences; ending a session means moving from the new experiences and learning to a formal end.

 As the research session draws to a close, you will want to tie up loose threads: Consider what you could not yet make sense of.
 Ask the participant for what you still don’t know.
 Don’t be afraid to express your lack of understanding.

 > Researcher: “There is one thing that I still do not understand: You mentioned you collect online recipes, but we have not talked about how you store them so you can come back to the ones you like.
 How does this work?”

 You may not be able to tie up _all_ loose ends.
 Focus on what is important to you on and what seems to be particularly interesting about this participant: You may be wondering about how the participants organizes recipes in general, but this participant cooks for their family on a regular basis.You haven't spoken to many participants about cooking for others, so you could focus on that aspect provided you can still learn more about organizing recipes from other participants.

 A good way to guide towards the end of the session is to summarize what you have learned.
 This allows you to demonstrate what you and the participant have achieved together.
 It also gives the participant the opportunity to correct you if there are any misunderstandings.

 > _Researcher_: “I see that we approach the end of our meeting time.
-Thank for giving me these insight into your work.
+Thanks for giving me these insights into your work.
 Let me summarize what I learned from you: …”

 After listening to what the participant has to say about your summary and taking notes of it, thank the participant for their time and for what you learned.
 I also let participants know that they can contact me if they have any questions about the research itself or the use of the data and give them my email address to contact me if needed.
 In my experience, it is rare for participants follow up, and when they do it’s often with helpful hints or an example for something that they could not easily explain in the research session.

 > _Note:_ Oh, before you go, something very important!
 >
 > In some cases the participant might start opening up a new and interesting topic just before the end of the research session.
 I don’t know why this happens.
-Maybe it is because they consided the topic to be important but were too polite to push for it themselves and hoped that the conversation would eventually get to the topic.
+Maybe it is because they considered the topic to be important but were too polite to push for it themselves and hoped that the conversation would eventually get to the topic.
 >
 > You could expand the session time.
 It is great to learn more and it seems that the participant would like to let you know about this.
 However, it might also expand the time beyond what the participant gets incentivized for or what they actually planned.
 The best solution is usually to ask the participant openly.

 ## After the research session

 After gathering data, we need to take care that we can use the rich data in our later analysis.
 To get the most out of your data, you should complement your notes, sketches, and diagrams and add some information about the context of the data gathering to fill gaps and to help you to organized the data.

 There are two ways to complement your data: From memory and from audio recordings and photos.

 Complementing your data should be done as soon as possible after the research session.
 I recommend scheduling the data gathering so that you have some time right after the session to complement your data.

 ### Debrief with your research partner—or alone